Skip to main content

 On-ear

-Also, earpads with a smaller surface mean you aren’t cooking your ears under extreme heat.
+Also, earpads with a smaller surface mean you aren’t cooking your ears under heat.
 Consequently, headphones don’t block as much airflow, so you sweat less.

 Woman sports headphones